Guide ยท Updated 2026 05

 9. Use Fillers Naturally

-It is natural to pause sometimes.
+You might pause sometimes.
 Instead of saying "uh" or "um," use fillers like "That is an interesting question," or "Let me think about that for a second."
 This gives you time to think without breaking your fluency.

 10. Practice with a Professional